mikenelson-io/fusion-client-devkit/README.md

 ### Python
 Our Python library has full support for all Fusion APIs.

-To run the smoke test:
+To run a smoke test:
 ```
 python3 python/00_smoke_test.py
 ```
-After installation is complete you can refer to [the documentation](https://github.com/PureStorage-OpenConnect/fusion-python-sdk) for guidance on writing your own Python scripts.
+After installation is complete, you can refer to [the documentation](https://github.com/PureStorage-OpenConnect/fusion-python-sdk) for guidance on writing your own Python scripts.

 ### Ansible
 Our Ansible collection has full support for all Fusion APIs.

-To run the smoke test:
+To run a smoke test:
 ```
 ansible-playbook smoke_test.yml
 ```
-After installation you can check out the ansible collection from the [Ansible documentation page here](https://docs.ansible.com/ansible/latest/collections/purestorage/fusion/index.html#plugins-in-purestorage-fusion) for more information on the individual modules.
+After installation, you can check out the ansible collection from the [Ansible documentation page here](https://docs.ansible.com/ansible/latest/collections/purestorage/fusion/index.html#plugins-in-purestorage-fusion) for more information on the individual modules.

 ### Terraform
 Our Terraform provider supports consumer workflows in Fusion.
-Terraform won't do a full smoke test because it is a consumer-focused provider and requires more Fusion configuration before it can execute.
+Terraform does not allow for a full smoke test since it is a consumer-focused provider and requires more Fusion configuration before it can execute.

-After installation you can see the [Terraform module documentation here](https://registry.terraform.io/providers/PureStorage-OpenConnect/fusion/1.0.0) for guidance on writing your own Terraform templates.
+After installation, you can see the [Terraform module documentation here](https://registry.terraform.io/providers/PureStorage-OpenConnect/fusion/1.0.0) for guidance on writing your own Terraform templates.